hooroo/roo-ui/packages/components/Icon/README.md

 ## Adding icons

-Export an icon from a artboard that is 36x36px and add the path to the brands paths file.
+Export an icon from an artboard that is 36x36px and add the path to the brand's paths file.